TTWNO/tait.tech/isaif.md

 </p>

 <p id="76">76.
 In response to the arguments of this section someone will say, “Society must find a way to give people the opportunity to
 go through the power process.”
+This won't work for those who need autonomy in the power process.
 For such people the value of the opportunity is destroyed by the very fact that society gives it to them.
 What they need is to find or make their own opportunities.
 As long as the system GIVES them their opportunities it still has them on a leash.
 To attain autonomy they must get off that leash.
 </p>